 - Ask your child about appropriate restrictions.
 Making social media management a compromise between you and your child shows mutual respect between both parties and can be a bonding experience.

 If you're having trouble with your child custody arrangement, we can help.
-At the Law Offices of Mark M. Childress, PLLC, we have experienced child custody lawyers ready to help you navigate your case more easily.
+At the Law Offices of Mark M. Childress, PLLC, we have experienced lawyers ready to help you navigate your case more easily.

 To learn more or schedule a consultation, contact us online or via phone at (817) 497-8148.